AiSaturdaysNairobi/EDA/README.md

 # EDA (Exploratory Data Analysis)
-My journey on learniing exploratory data analysis.I will discuss basic EDA concepts and demonstrate using a dataset used by one of AI Saturdays members.
+My journey on learning exploratory data analysis.
+I discuss basic EDA concepts and demonstrate using a dataset used by one of AI Saturdays members.
 I chose it because it was a simple dataset with a lot of what I needed to demonstrate these concepts
 .
 I was inspired to do this because it seemed to me that when it comes to machine learning a lot more focus is on the models rather data.

 ### What is EDA